DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/09/19 v0.780
+- Market security related fix
+- Now only tradable item will show up in the selection list for market stall
 - Desktop version can now have switch the chat pannel bewteen mail/global/mail
 - Fixed broken item texture when the game starts in deskop
 - Adjusted chat channel settings